MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ```

 This command can be executed from the root of a Cordova, Android, iOS or Windows application.
-It will use the default server and runtime to execute the following tasks:
+It will use the default server and runtime to run the following tasks:

 * Register an application with a server.
 * Generate a default client properties file for the application.